 - American Academy of Appellate Lawyers, Honorary Fellow

 Judge Lewis has received many awards and honors, both as a judge and as an attorney, including:

 - Pennsylvania Bar Association–Minority Bar Committee Award of Achievement;

-- Recognition in The Best Lawyers in America in the areas of administrative law, alternative dispute resolution, appellate law, and commercial litigation;
+- Recognition in The Best Lawyers in America in the areas of administrative/regulatory law, appellate law, arbitration, commercial litigation, and mediation (2010-2014);

 - Recognition as a 2013 "Washington, D.C.
 Super Lawyer" for alternative dispute resolution;

 - Recognition by the editors of The National Law Journal and the Legal Times as one of publication’s 2010 "Champions and Visionaries," honoring attorneys who have gone the extra mile to enhance the business of law and ensure justice is done;

 - Recognition as one of the "Lawdragon 500 Leading Judges in America," by Lawdragon magazine;

 - Outstanding Director Award, given by the American Arbitration Association to a member of the organization's Board of Directors who has distinguished themselves through their singular and outstanding efforts in furthering the Association’s mission of service and education in the field of conflict management;